Andrés Ávila (baseball): Leones de Yucatán

-On June 24, 2017, Avila signed with the Tigres de Quintana Roo of the Mexican Baseball League.
+On June 24, 2017, Ávila signed with the Tigres de Quintana Roo of the Mexican Baseball League.
 He was traded to the Leones de Yucatán on June 25, 2017.
 Avila did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
+He was waived on July 3, 2023.

+Toros de Tijuana

+On July 4, 2023, Ávila was claimed off waivers by the Toros de Tijuana of the Mexican League.

 International career

-Avila was selected for the Mexico national baseball team at the 2017 World Baseball Classic and 2019 exhibition games against Japan.
+Ávila was selected for the Mexico national baseball team at the 2017 World Baseball Classic and 2019 exhibition games against Japan.